2025 Kansas City Current season

-The 2025 Kansas City Current season is the team's fifth season as a professional soccer team.
+The 2025 Kansas City Current season was the team's fifth season as a professional soccer team.
 The Current played in the National Women's Soccer League (NWSL), the top tier of women's soccer in the United States.

 Background

 The Kansas City Current's 2024 season ended with a loss to the 2024 NWSL Shield winner, Orlando Pride, in the semi-finals of the 2024 NWSL Playoffs after finishing fourth in the 2024 regular season.
 Orlando Pride went on to win the NWSL Championship.

 Stadium and facilities

 In 2024, The Current began playing in their new home stadium, CPKC Stadium, the first stadium in the world stadium built solely for a women's professional sports team.
 The stadium has a seating capacity of 11,500 with additional standing-room capacity on its north-end.
 The stadium is located in the Berkley Riverfront of Kansas City along the banks of the Missouri River, the namesake of the team.

 CPKC Stadium held its first match between the Kansas City Current and the Portland Thorns on March 16, 2024.
 Kansas City won the match 5–4 in front of a sell-out crowd.

 The Current continue to train in their dedicated practice facility in Riverside, Missouri, which opened in June 2022.
 It was the first purpose-built practice facility for an NWSL team.